Iqoqo/platform-demos/DASK/README.md

 Useful for strange data structures and for complex inter-process dependencies.

-Small demo (dask_delayed.py) using the iqoqo sdk demonstrates the point but
+Small demo (dask_delayed.py) using the iqoqo SDK demonstrates the point but
     --> we have to force no dependencies
     --> We have to force non-Dask data structures